FdevTech/flutter_ui/profile/README.md

 - [Cookbook: Useful Flutter samples](https://docs.flutter.dev/cookbook)

 ## description
-this demo is a zoom in out for menu without by using animation and transformation . for localization I used ARB files(the newest approch to deal with localization). for state management I used cubit/bloc
+for localization I used ARB files(the newest approch to deal with localization). for state management I used cubit/bloc